nickap/vue-exit-intent/README.md

-# Use Composition API to power your exit intent strategy.
+# Enhance User Engagement with Exit Intent Detection.
-### A composable to show your content when a user is leaving, or another threshold reached.
+### A composable to show your modal when a user is about to leave the page or another threshold reached.
 [Demo](https://vue-exit-intent.netlify.app/)

-This package created in favor of [this](https://dev.to/nickap/exit-intent-pop-up-how-to-publish-on-npm-vue-3-3bhm) guide.
+The very first version of this package created in favor of [this](https://dev.to/nickap/exit-intent-pop-up-how-to-publish-on-npm-vue-3-3bhm) old guide.
+[Here](https://dev.to/nickap/use-vue-exit-intent-a-vue-composable-to-power-your-exit-intent-content-4hlh) is an updated article regarding the latest version.

 # Usage
-### Import the composable and show your modal according to the value of `isShowing`.
+### Import the composable and show your content according to the value of `isShowing`.
 ## Add the package
 ```
 npm i vue-exit-intent
 ```
-## Use the component like this
+## Use the composable
 ``` javascript
 <sript setup lang="ts">
 import { useVueExitIntent } from 'vue-exit-intent'